Code-Institute-Submissions/witch-hazel-1/README.md

 The two owners have jointly developed a highly efficient way of producing such grafted plants.
 They have a plentiful standing stock of _H. virginiana_, which they propagate by taking soft-wood cuttings in the autumn, which they leave to root over the course of the Roscommon winter (in Year Minus Two).
 The following spring (around about April of Year Minus One), they pot up all the cuttings that have rooted successfully into oblong three-litre pots and grow them on until they become small, one-year-old pot plants (in Year Zero).
 In late winter of Year Zero (usually early to mid March), they graft onto those young plants (referred to as 'rootstocks') carefully selected buds (called 'scions') taken from their lovingly tended stock of mature cultivar specimens.
 The resulting grafted plants are then cared for for four to five years before being offered on the market as small bushes (about 40cm to 1 m tall) still in their original pots.
 Once the graft has sealed successfully (there may be considerable losses during the period before the graft seals), caring for the small plants becomes a good deal less labour-intensive; the work mostly involving keeping them watered and fed (and free of waterlogging), controlling weeds, and removing and disposing of any losses.
 The vast majority of the work is expended on at the early stages of production: making and potting up the rootstocks from cuttings and then grafting the scions onto those rootstocks when they are ready.
 The early aftercare of the new grafts also takes up quite a deal of work time.
 For this reason, the profitability of each year's production depends largely on guessing correctly how many plants to graft to satisfy demand a few years down the road, and making sure at the outset that they have enough healthy, potted-up root stocks available on which they can graft all the plants they want every year just as winter is turning to spring.

-A new distribution network they had been developing led them to increase the number of cuttings of rootstocks taken
+A new distribution network they had been developing led them to increase the number of cuttings of rootstocks taken from 2021 on, and these extra rootstocks were ready for grafting in 2023, significantly increasing the nursery's workload and planning/documentation overhead.
+This is why they expressed a need for a new bespoke production support app.

 Donal explained the workflow in _Hamamelis_ production as follows:
 - Green woody H. virginiana cuttings are taken in October/November and inserted with regular spacing in open ground (in a sheltered spot and well-drained, gritty and nutrient-poor soil).
-Those of cuttings that successfully produce roots are potted up in April/May of the following year.
+Those of the cuttings that successfully produce roots are potted up in April/May of the following year.
 Donal tells me that most losses at this stage are incurred in the form of cuttings that fail to root.
 That's why they take many more cuttings than will eventually be needed.
 Rooted cuttings not needed for grafting almost a year later (in Year Zero &ndash; see below) are disposed of without ever being potted up.
-The couple always try to avoid such wastage, although after years over which few rooted cuttings die, there will often be a surplus of rootstocks ready for grafting.
-Such surplus rootstocks are rarely still suitable for grafting a year later, so they are usually disposed of.
+The couple always try to avoid such wastage, although after years over which few rooted cuttings die, they will often have a surplus of rootstocks ready for grafting.
+Such surplus rootstocks are rarely still suitable for grafting a year later, so &mdash;with a few exceptions&mdash; they are usually disposed of.
 - As compost and pots (the only other critical inputs) can be ordered at short notice, neither input represents a bottleneck risk for the couple.
-They don't need these variables to be modelled in the program for the moment.
+They therefore don't need these variables to be modelled in the program for the moment.
 - The production process currently does not involve any repotting; each successfully rooted cutting is potted at the very outset into its final three-litre pot.
-- The rooted, potted-up cuttings of H. virginiana are grown on for a full season and are readied for grafting in February to March of Year One (the precise time of year depends on the weather and the seasonal maturity of the scion buds to be grafted onto them &mdash;they should be swelling visibly but not yet open).
+- The rooted, potted-up cuttings of H. virginiana (from the cuttings taken in Year Minus Two and potted up in Year Minus One) are grown on for a full season and are readied for grafting in February to March of Year Zero (the precise time of year depends on the weather and the seasonal maturity of the scion buds to be grafted onto them &mdash;they should be swelling visibly but not yet open).
 - The couple can't recall any year in which there was any shortage of scion buds, though actually selecting, cutting and preparing them correctly is a painstaking and time-intensive job.
 - Actually joining the scions onto the rootstocks is also a highly skilled and time-consuming task.
 But here again, the tools and materials required (a grafting knife per worker, grafting tape and horticultural wax) are easy to obtain at short notice.
-- After the hard graft of grafting has been completed, the new baby plants are carefully placed in intensive care in the couple's polyethylene tunnel for about two months, during which time there may be substantial losses (up to 40%) through failure of the graft to fuse.
+- After the hard graft of grafting has been completed, the new baby plants are carefully placed in intensive care in the couple's polyethylene tunnel for about two months, during which time there may be substantial losses (in bad years up to 40%) through failure of the graft to fuse.
 - Once that period is over, the plants are taken outside to a sheltered spot on open ground.
 Their three-litre pots are buried to the neck in well-drained, humus-rich soil to reduce the risk of drying out.
 They will remain there for several years until they're large enough for sale.
-The youngest cohort offered for sale are in their fifth year from Year Zero.
-All the plants are watered, weeded, cared for and re-spaced where required, and any losses (which are generally much less frequent once the plants have survived year one) are removed intermittently and disposed of.
+The youngest cohort generally offered for sale are in their fifth year from Year Zero.
+All the plants are watered, weeded, cared for and re-spaced where required, and any losses (which are generally much less frequent once the plants have survived Year One) are removed intermittently and disposed of.
 - Each year's production is kept together and grouped by cultivar, but particular plants that are growing particularly well or particularly slowly may be promoted or demoted to another year cohort where appropriate.
 - Unsold Year-Five plants may be repotted and grown on for sale as more mature specimens in subsequent years.
 However, this part of the production process has not yet been modelled in the *witch-hazel* app.

 Both Laura and Donal often refer to "Year Zero", by which they mean the calendar year in which they actually do the biggest job in the whole production process: actually making the grafts.
-You could say that they make rootstock cuttings in autumn of Year Zero Minus One, pot up the successfully rooted cuttings in the spring of Year Zero and do the grafting work in February to early March of Year One.
-The plants thus produced are thereafter classified by age, with newly grafted plants being labelled "Year-One plants", which become "Year-Two plants" at grafting time every year, with Year-Two plants becoming Year-Three plants and so on.
-With a few exceptions, the plants are not ready for sale until they reach Year Five.
+You could say that they make rootstock cuttings in autumn of Year Zero Minus Two, pot up the successfully rooted cuttings in the spring of Year Minus One and do the grafting work in February to early March of Year Zero.
+The plants thus produced are thereafter classified by age, with newly grafted plants being labelled "Year-Zero plants", which become "Year-One plants" at the end of the calendar year (when the year is closed out and a new production year begins), with Year-One plants becoming Year-Two plants and so on.
+With a few exceptions irrelevant for our purposes, the plants are not ready for sale until they reach Year Five.

 - - -